 In the interest of full disclosure, I admit to being skeptical about the idea initially.
 Some years ago, I took improv acting classes in which a teacher encouraged a roomful of us wannabe thespians to perform spontaneously, without a script.
 I hoped it would help make me think faster.
 Our teacher, a non-divalike actress, promised more: that improv would “unleash our inner creativity.”
 Also that the “collaborative imaginations” of the class members would somehow converge to produce a “one-of-a-kind theatre experience.”
-For six weeks, we were urged to do take center stage and perform solo exercises such as demonstrating 50 things to do with a piece of rope to the audience of supportive class members.
-Mostly, it was terrifying; my mind went completely blank after showing off a snake, necklace, and sidewalk crack—wildly searching for 47 more.
+For six weeks, we were urged to take center stage and perform solo exercises such as demonstrating fifty things to do with a piece of rope to the audience of supportive class members.
+Mostly, it was terrifying; my mind went completely blank after showing off a snake, necklace, and sidewalk crack — wildly searching for forty-seven more.
 But the exercise did underscore the need to be present and to let go of old ways of thinking.

 Curtains Up: The Memory Ensemble